We spent a fortune on police body cams. Why haven’t they fixed policing?

 “Increasingly, officers value BWCs”—body-worn cameras—”as a tool for their protection (against false or exaggerated accusations of wrongdoing), for evidence collection (which may be bolstered by prosecutors’ support for BWCs), and for accurate reporting,” write the researchers, led by criminology professor Cynthia Lum.
 “It may be fair to say, however, that BWCs have not produced dramatic changes in police behavior, for better or worse.”
 Early findings had indicated that cameras reduce the use of force by officers, but more recent findings were mixed, “perhaps in part as a result of variation in agency policies regarding how the devices should be used.”

 Carley Partridge, a spokesperson for Axon, the Scottsdale, Arizona-based body camera giant, said that cameras “cannot take the place of good policies, training, and community policing efforts.”
-But, despite the GMU findings, she said, “the majority of studies” show body cameras have had “a positive effect” in reducing use of force and increasing transparency.
+Despite the GMU researchers’ findings, she contends that “the majority of studies” show body cameras have had “a positive effect” in reducing use of force and increasing transparency.
 The notion inspired the company’s slogan—”Protect Life, Protect Truth.”

 Cameras may be more effective in certain places, or in certain units within police departments.
 In a study published last month, researchers found that cameras had no impact on use of force among patrol officers in Tempe, Arizona.
 But among officers in specialized units—which, the researchers noted, use substantially more force than patrol officers—cameras “were associated with a significant decline in force.”
 Special units are not always included in body camera roll-outs: While patrol officers in Louisville, Kentucky, are required to record all public encounters on their body cameras, the plainclothes narcotics officers who fatally shot Breonna Taylor in her bedroom last month were not wearing cameras.